Coleg2005/J2/README.md

    }
    ```
    Does the code work at mark A or mark B or neither?
 Explain.

+   Neither A nor B will work because we are trying to call "addSponsor" while that method is protected.
+Thus, we cannot access it.

 ### 15. Consider the UML diagram from the notes.
 Expand this to include an intern.
 An intern is like an employee, has a manager, unit, but has an expiration on their employment.
 How does this fit into the UML diagram?